by-JohnChen/GFW-Hosts/README.md

  * If you are `Android`,Please[Click here](./Android).

 ###Update details
+>update in 2016/03/06
+>>Repair facebook can not enter, landing and other issues.
 >First update in 2016/03/01.
 >>Disabled by default Games Hosts,You may need to open.
 >>